snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/plugins/snowplow-ecommerce/index.md

 `trackRemoveFromCart` | Track a removal from cart.
 `trackProductListView` | Track an impression of a product list.
 The list could be a search results page, recommended products, upsells etc.
 `trackProductListClick` | Track the click/selection of a product from a product list.
+`trackPromotionView` | Track an impression for an internal promotion banner or slider or any other type of content that showcases internal products/categories.
+`trackPromotionClick` | Track the click/selection of an internal promotion.
 `trackCheckoutStep` | Track a checkout step completion in the checkout process together with common step attributes for user choices throughout the checkout funnel.
 `trackTransaction` | Track a transaction/purchase completion.
 `setPageType` | Set a Page type context which would allow the analyst to discern between types of pages with ecommerce value.
 E.g. Category Page, Product Page, Cart Page, etc.